patiati/chia-auto-staker/README.md

 - Petroleum
 - GreenBTC

-During the first start, which is slower, staking addresses are loaded and persisted in the configuraion file.
+During the first start, which is slower, staking addresses are loaded and persisted in the configuration file.